jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 ---
 heading: "Chapter 4b"
-title: "Physical Identity SOA2: Quantum Spin"
+title: "The Sponge Universe"
-# date: 2020-01-01
+date: 2025-11-22
-image: "/graphics/physics/waveflow.jpg"
+image: "/graphics/physics/balloon.jpg"
-description: "Waves can be seen as identity or as flow"
+description: "we replace the Big Bang with the Sponge Universe of Descartes"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/